 The product may evolve beyond the bounds of the initial Vision.
 The Scrum Team may consider process improvements that would increase its velocity enough that the Product Owner can deliver to each market as needed.
 However, the nature of these improvements may differ for different markets.
 The team loses focus trying to serve both the original Vision and alternative, emergent Visions as well.
 This lack of focus lowers the team’s velocity.

 You could grow the Development Team to increase capacity, yet we know Small Teams are most effective.
 Scrum builds on team autonomy, and the addition of every new team on a complex product reduces the autonomy of existing teams.
-If the product is complex it cannot easily be partitioned into independent parts, which suggests that individual teams are unlikely to sustain autonomy over their development.
+If the product is complex then the vendor cannot easily partition it into independent parts, which suggests that individual teams are unlikely to sustain autonomy over their development.
 Research shows that if we compare the output of a five-person teams with that of 20-person teams, that they are about the same: there is a schedule gain of about one week over eight or nine months.
 What distinguishes the larger teams are their higher defect rate and a 400% lower rate of efficiency. ,

 Even if these Small Teams can work independently, Conway’s Law says that the product taxonomy should also reflect small, independent chunks, because these products are ”most important concerns for the creation of value” for the enterprise as a whole.
 Or we could increase capacity by adding a Development Team to the existing product, but that detracts from each team’s autonomy and adds coordination cost.
 A common rule of thumb is that, all other things being equal, going from one team to two adds about 40% overhead.

 Growth often takes place by a broadening of the product into multiple Value Streams, sometimes with the appearance that each stream delivers a distinct product.
 One can indeed feed multiple Value Streams with a single development effort from a single Scrum Team if that team has the capacity to deliver to all streams in a timely fashion; see Value Areas.
 For example, much of the differentiation between the iPhone® and iPad® is in the skin and packaging, while sharing the bulk of development.
-If all Value Streams are driven from a single Product Backlog the Product Owner must interleave product release sequencing from several Value Streams, which makes it more difficult to develop a release vision for any single Value Stream.
+If a single Product Backlog drives all Value Streams the Product Owner must interleave product release sequencing from several Value Streams, which makes it more difficult to develop a release vision for any single Value Stream.
 Because a single product construction strategy may not optimally fit each of multiple release strategies for different markets, it is difficult for a single backlog to simultaneously reflect all these perspectives.

 A large product can realize economies of scope.
 However, uniformly marketing all of a large product’s features to a single market is likely to confuse the consumer.
 That suggests that ultra-feature-rich products still need multiple Value Streams and multiple market outlets.
 On the other hand, differentiating a single product for each of several Value Streams makes the product more complex.
 While the Product Owner and Development Team for a mega-product can act autonomously (see Autonomous Team) the marketing and sales efforts cannot.
-Simple, conceptually integral products grow in complexity as parts are added to support some new product option, while being able to still call it one product.
+Simple, conceptually integral products grow in complexity as they incorporate new features, while still retaining their identities as single products.
 Just about anyone who has tried to support multiple markets that share a complex, evolving component can attest to the challenges that come along with this approach.
 In the worst case (or often, over time, in the end) it drives the product to a “one-size fits all” mentality to retain development economies of scale.

 There may even be legal forces for splitting a product into multiple products, such as which caused Microsoft to have to unbundle Internet Explorer from Windows®.
 We become limited in our ability to tailor existing products to add market differentiation.